Observation of Galactic center in the sub-MeV gamma-ray band with electron-tracking Compton camera: Discussion

-Despite the lack of the excellent energy resolution available to COSI and INTEGRAL/SPI, our measurement achieved a significantly higher S/N of 8.8\% at 450--600~keV.
-This improvement is primarily attributed to the ETCC’s superior background rejection, enabled by a full event-by-event kinematic consistency check~\cite{2023Ikeda}.
-Future upgrades to the angular resolution of recoil electron tracking are expected to further enhance the S/N. Simulations suggest that, in principle, such improvements could increase the S/N to approximately 32\%.
+To quantitatively compare the background suppression and signal extraction performance, we evaluate the signal-to-noise ratio (S/N): the ratio of signal events to background events.
+While the INTEGRAL/SPI experiment achieved a high statistical significance through long-term observations over more than a decade, it reported a signal fraction below 1\% due to a dominant instrumental background~\cite{Jean_2003}.
+Despite the lack of the excellent energy resolution available to INTEGRAL/SPI, our measurement achieved a significantly higher S/N of 8.8\% at 450--600~keV.
+This improvement can be primarily attributed to the ETCC’s superior background rejection, enabled by a full event-by-event kinematic consistency check~\cite{2023Ikeda}.
+Future upgrades to the angular resolution of recoil electron tracking are expected to further enhance the S/N. Simulations suggest that such improvements could increase the S/N to approximately 32\%.
 For narrow spectral features such as the 511~keV positron annihilation line, the current energy resolution of 14\% limits the spectral sensitivity.
-Replacing the current scintillator with a semiconductor detector such as a CdZnTe detector~\cite{Stahle_1996} could dramatically improve the resolution and enhance line sensitivity, allowing the ETCC to perform high-precision spectroscopy of line emissions even from balloon platforms and opening the path to sensitive MeV-band Galactic surveys.
+Replacing the current scintillator with a semiconductor detector such as a CdZnTe detector~\cite{Stahle_1996} could dramatically improve the resolution and enhance line sensitivity, allowing the ETCC to perform high-precision spectroscopy of line emissions even from balloon platforms, opening the path to sensitive MeV-band Galactic surveys.